selareid/polarity_models_python/README.md

 # Polarity Models Python
-Code to run various polarity models.
+Code to run the model and generate the results for the manuscript "A mathematical model of epithelial apico-basal polarisation, and application to the endometrial cell polarity cycle".

+## Dependencies
 Requires Python 3.11 or later.

-## Dependencies

 - scipy (v1.15.2)
 - matplotlib (v3.10.0)
 - numpy (v2.2.3)